oe/async-task-schedule/readme.md

    *  Task: single task request info
    *  Result: single task success response
    *
-   * batchDoTasks should receive multi tasks, and return tuple of task and response or error in array */ private batchDoTasks: (tasks: Task[]) => Promise<Array<[Task, Result | Error ]>>
+   * batchDoTasks should receive multitasks, and return tuple of task and response or error in array
+   * one of batchDoTasks/doTask must be specified, batchDoTasks will take priority */ private batchDoTasks: (tasks: Task[]) => Promise<Array<[Task, Result | Error ]>>

+  /**
+   * action to do single task
+   *  one of batchDoTasks/doTask must be specified, batchDoTasks will take priority */ doTask?: ((task: Task) => Promise<Result>)

   /**
    * check whether two tasks are equal